-There are a number of reasons why you may want to know how to lure a mouse out of hiding.
-You are probably here because you have mice in your home and you want some pest control ideas.
+You may want to know how to lure a mouse out of hiding for several reasons.
+You are probably here because you have mice in your home and want some pest control ideas.

 It could be that you want to catch the mouse to put a swift end to a mouse infestation.
-You may be outside and simply want to see the mouse.
+You may be outside and want to see the mouse.
 You may even want to try and get a photograph of it!

 You may also have a pet mouse and want to see it.

 Either way, using the tips above will greatly enhance the chances of attracting the mouse out of hiding.

 Good luck!
 Please let us know how it goes for you.